 Investment risk: An introduction

-Here we look at the different types of investment, and the risks they carry.
+Here we look at the different types of investment and the risks involved.

 Types of risk

 An inescapable part of investing is that you cannot reap any reward without taking a proportionate amount of risk.
-There are myriad different types of risk:
+There are a myriad of different types of risk:

 - Capital risk is the risk that the value of your assets will fall.

-- Inflation risk is the risk of cash losing buying power.
+- Inflation risk is the risk of your money losing purchasing power.

 - Counterparty risk is the risk of an organisation defaulting on its debts.